 Monthly Meetings are the 3rd Thursday of each Month*

-Meetings are Free and open to the Public!
+Meetings are Free and Open to the Public!

 AgriLife Extension Service 210 East Live Oak, Seguin TX 78155